Retail Shelf Stocker

 Those who work in smaller stores may:

 Hours of work vary in this occupation.
-Some grocery shelf stockers work in the middle of the night when there are few or no customers in the store.
+Some grocery shelf stockers work in the middle of the night when few or no customers visit the store.
 Weekend work is common.

 Shelf stockers spend most of their time on their feet.
 They routinely bend and lift heavy items.
 Working conditions generally are pleasant, although stockrooms may be dusty.
 Some stores require shelf stockers to wear uniforms or personal safety equipment such as steel-toed shoes.